ckobayashi714/DinoMaze/design/README.md

 ## Story

 The story takes place during the era of dinosaurs.
-You, the player, are a dinosaur named Dino who has set out on a quest to save the planet from being destroyed.
-You are tasked to collect mushrooms when you collect enough of them you're able to summon aliens who will help you on your quest.
+The player is a green dinosaur who has set out on a quest to save the planet from being destroyed.
+You are tasked to collect more mushrooms than your opponent; once you've done that, exit the maze before the timer runs out or before the opponent catches up to you.

 ## The problem at hand

-You must not let the clock run out.
-Otherwise, you die, and the planet gets destroyed.
-You need to have collected at least 5 mushrooms before you can exit the maze.
+You must not let the clock run out, and you must collect more than your opponent to exit the maze freely; otherwise, you lose.
+You must not let your opponent catch up to you before you exit the maze.

 ## What will be incorporated

-I will use sprites with images of dinosaurs and background images that match the period.
-I will incorporate images, music, and sound effects.
-I will use a timer to keep track of the player's progress.
+We will use sprites with images of dinosaurs and background images that match the period.
+We will incorporate images, music, and sound effects and use a timer and score card to keep track of the player's progress and how many mushrooms each has collected.

 ![Design Rules](/design/rules.png)